 Figure 2: LwM2M Object Device (ID:3) extended in using a link to a dedicated GSMA Portfolio Object Instance

-IIlustration II: Extended usage
+Illustration II: Extended usage

 The use cases below provide only few examples on how the association of the LwM2M Client, the Portfolio Object and a Secure Component can work together.
 It is left to implementation to further enhance the capabilities of such an association.